teamniteo/handbook/5_People/career.md

 In other words, if you live in an inexpensive country, your salary will be _decreased_ less and if you live in an expensive country, your salary will be _increased_ less by the location factor.

 This way we are motivated to hire in inexpensive regions, while at the same time providing a better salary for those Niteans.
-All things being the same, we will always hire a Nitean from a less expensive country.
+All things being the same, we will always hire a candidate from a less expensive country.

 #### Years Factor